stephenhouser/k40-whisperer/README.md

 ## Rebuilding from Source (macOS)

 In the main directory run `build_macOS.sh`.
 This will create a clickable macOS Application in the `./dist` directory named `K40 Whisperer.app` that can then be distributed or moved to your Applications folder.
-It will also create a disk image (`.dmg` file) that can be mounted or shared with others.

 If your default `python` is the macOS default system Python, read below.
 You have work to do first.
 If you are using one of the most excellent [Homebrew](https://brew.sh/) versions of Python, you are not only a wonderful person, but life will be easy for you.
 This build process has been tested on `Python 3.7.2` and 'Python 2.7.15`